fleetingthoughts/obsidian/Math.md

 - concrete mathematics-knuth

 ### Real Analysis
-- Apostol
+- Understanding Analysis - Abbot
-- Baby Rudin
+    -  A junior undergraduate book that's highly rated.
+Should read before Baby Rudin or Folland
+- Principles of Mathematical Analysis (Baby Rudin)
+    - More of a senior book
+- Real analysis: Modern Techniques and their Application- Folland
+    + More of a senior book

 ### Complex Analysis